rvdleun/onoffice/README.md

 * Support for multiple screens
 * Move screens using a controller
 * Add support for environments built in AFrame
-* Replace home-brewed WebRTC solution with an existing framework/library.
+* Replace home-brewed WebRTC solution with an existing framework/library

+These issues are sorted in random order.
+Each item has an entry on the [issues page](https://github.com/rvdleun/onoffice/issues).
+You can find the current progress there.

+Feel free to contribute in any way possible.
+Anything is welcome: Feedback, thoughts on priority, implementations, ideas for new features, etc.

 ## Contributors